Wander Franco Player Props: Rays vs. Yankees

-Wander Franco -- batting .333 with five doubles, two home runs, three walks and eight RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the New York Yankees, with Domingo German on the hill, on May 6 at 4:10 PM ET.
+Wander Franco -- with an on-base percentage of .318 in his past 10 games, 53 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the New York Yankees, with Gerrit Cole on the mound, on May 7 at 1:40 PM ET.

 Wander Franco Game Info & Props vs. the Yankees